 - Providing affordable clothing for needy families and individuals.

-Good-quality used clothes can be donated to charitable organisations, who will resell and/or redistribute them, or to commercial operators.
+Good-quality used clothes can be donated to charitable organisations that will resell and/or redistribute them, or to commercial operators.
 Many large charities have clothing collection bins in public locations.
 Most charities will also accept donations of clothes at their retail outlets, and some may arrange pick-up services.

 What happens when it's recycled?